LawAbidingBear/SLG_LP_TEST/README.md

 This website can be found live at; joshuaollier.com.

 ##### Still to do #####
-Logo on Mail Submit Success page
+Logo on Mail Submit Success page,
 Style carousel controls

 ##### Notes #####